Sulaiman of Selangor: Succession dispute

-Sultan Alaeddin Sulaiman Shah had many children, his first three sons were Tengku Musa Heddin, Tengku Badar Shah and Tengku Alam Shah.
-The first two sons were children by his royal consort, Tengku Ampuan Maharum binti Tengku Dhiauddin of the royal house of Kedah.
+Sultan Alaeddin Sulaiman Shah had many children, his first three sons were Tengku Musa Eddin, Tengku Badar Shah and Tengku Alam Shah.
+The first one was by his royal consort, Tengku Ampuan Maharum binti Tengku Dhiauddin of the royal house of Kedah.
 In 1903, Tengku Musa Eddin had been made Tengku Mahkota and was promoted to raja muda (heir apparent) in 1920.

 However, at the instigation of the British Resident, Theodore Samuel Adams (1885–1961; in office 1935–1937), Tengku Musa Eddin was dismissed as raja muda in 1934 for alleged "misbehaviour".
 Adams had accused Tengku Musa Eddin of being a spendthrift and wastrel with a penchant for gambling.
 However, many Malays in Selangor believed the real reason for Tengku Musa Eddin's dismissal was his refusal to follow Adams' orders.

 Although Sultan Sulaiman pleaded for the case of Tengku Musa Eddin (even petitioning the Secretary of State for the Colonies and discussing the issue directly with him in London), Tengku Alam Shah was instead proclaimed raja muda over his other half-brother Tengku Badar.
 The appointment occurred on 20 July 1936.

 Tengku Alam Shah was proclaimed sultan on 4 April 1938, four days after the death of Sultan Sulaiman.
 On 26 January 1939, he was crowned at the Istana Mahkota Puri in Klang.
 Tengku Musa Eddin, then Tengku Kelana Jaya Putera, presided over the ceremony.